FACEPrep-ProGrad/code-along-stage-1-super-over/README.md

 You're ready to move to the next iteration. :raised_hands:

-#### HTML 2 | Header
+#### HTML 2 | `Header`

-Take a look at the image with market HTML elements on it one more time, and you can see we have three sections below the header.
+Take a look at the image with market HTML elements on it one more time, and you can see we have two sections below the header.
 Create `section` tags and give each of them `id`s so you can identify them quickly.

 The content for each of these sections is already in the _index.html_ but you have to organize it properly making sure there are headings, paragraphs, divs, etc.